philipwalton/blog/_articles/why-bem.md

 </div>
 ```

 As you can see, the border style from the `.widget .title` rule is going to apply to the `.media .title` element, even though it's qualified.
-The reality is that qualifying selectors prevents styles from leaking out, but it does nothing to prevent styles from leaking in.
+The reality is that qualifying selectors prevents styles from leaking out, but it does nothing to prevent styles from leaking in, and in tree structures like the DOM, this is inevitable.

 ### Naming collisions